Ke'Bryan Hayes Player Props: Pirates vs. Rays

 Rays Pitching Rankings

-- Rays pitchers combine to give up the fewest home runs in baseball (19 total, 0.6 per game).
+- Rays pitchers combine to give up the first-fewest home runs in baseball (20 total, 0.6 per game).

-- The Rays are sending McClanahan (5-0) out for his seventh start of the season.
-He is 5-0 with a 2.12 ERA and 42 strikeouts through 34 2/3 innings pitched.
+- Eflin (3-0) takes the mound for the Rays in his fifth start of the season.
+He's put together a 3.00 ERA in 21 2/3 innings pitched, with 21 strikeouts.

-- The left-hander's last time out was on Thursday against the Chicago White Sox, when he tossed five innings, surrendering two earned runs while allowing five hits.
+- The right-hander last pitched on Friday against the Chicago White Sox, when he threw five innings, allowing two earned runs while giving up six hits.

+- In four games this season, the 29-year-old has an ERA of 3.00, with 9 strikeouts per nine innings.
+Opponents are batting .256 against him.

 © 2023 Data Skrive.
 All rights reserved.